daihocmo/learn-vietnamese/docs/guide.md

 ![tones](./Image/tones.webp)

-_The tone chart, skip it for now, just learn it quick for the sake of comsuming comprehensible input.
-The best way to learn tones is to listen to native speakers._
+_The tone chart, skip it for now, just learn it quickly for the sake of comsuming comprehensible input.
+The best way to learn tones is to listen to native speakers as much as possible._

 There are six (6) tones in the Vietnamese language with five (5) tone marks as you can see in the above chart.